abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 the community in whatever way one can.

 During my retreat, I spent some time reflecting on the theme of giving.
-In the Pāḷi language there are a couple of different words used for giving.
+In the Pāli language there are a couple of different words used for giving.
 There is *dāna*, which is generosity or giving, and *cāga*, which has a broader scope than generosity.
 Cāga refers to the aspect of giving as well, but it can be used more with the tone of giving over,